What does it mean to be “advanced”?

 - Continually strives to eek out every last morsel of their natural muscle building potential

 Essentially, being an advanced bodybuilder entails having the basics of training, nutrition, and recovery down pat.
-It also means that gains don’t come as easily as they used to, and you have to work that much harder to even make modest gains in size, strength, and performance.
+It also means that gains don’t come as easily as they used to.
+You will have to work much harder to even make modest gains in size, strength, and performance.

 Veterans of the iron game have also spent a fair amount of time experimenting with various supplements.
 You’ve been using creatine and protein powder for years, and you’ve likely already popped your fair share of pre workout supplements, too.